-WOW, Surf and turf has never been so easy.
+WOW, steak and lobster has never been so easy.

 Buzzfeed’s particular recipe called for a reverse searing of the sirloin steak.
 Rather than doing a sear first in a skillet and then finishing the steak in the oven, they actually bake the steak first and THEN finish with a stove top sear.
 To each their own, but I think I found a better way to simultaneously cook both the lobster and the steak in the oven at the same temperature – I think the recipe flows better this way.
 For me, simplicity is key.